 Yes, you can make changes to a life insurance policy, however, there may be some limitations or restrictions depending on the type of changes you want to make.
 In some circumstances, it may be better to take out a top-up policy or even replace your existing cover altogether, however, any new application will be based on your age and health at the time of the new application and so may be more expensive.

 What can you change on a life insurance policy?

 Below we list some of the most popular reasons for changing a life insurance policy and provide guidance on how to make the change.
 Every insurance company will have its own set of rules and procedures and so the below information should only be used as a guide.

-You don't necessarily need to inform a life insurance company if you get married, however, if your name has changed as a result then it makes sense to get in touch with them.
+You don't necessarily need to inform a life insurance company if you get married, however, if your name has changed as a result then it makes sense to get in touch with them to ensure that your policy name matches that on your identity documents.
 Most companies will need to see a copy of your marriage certificate and, depending on the company, you'll be required to send either a scanned copy or a physical copy in the post.

 Separation / Divorce